How to shop at a bulk food store

 These items below can go into your FOGO bin.

-If you do not have a FOGO bin these items should go in your general waste bin or be composted.
-Don't forget to remove the packaging from your food scraps before you add them to your FOGO bin.
+If you do not have a FOGO bin, these items go in your general waste bin, or you can try composting at home.

 Item | Extra notes | |